gtramontina/gtramontina.github.io/content/posts/do-repeat-yourself.md

 - How often would this piece of software change compared to the other?
 - What are the reasons for changing one or the other?
 - Who'd request such changes?
-The design team, the financial team?
+The design team, the finances team?
 - What purpose does this code serve?
 - Which part of the architecture does it belong?